Hierarchical reinforcement learning for in-hand robotic manipulation using Davenport chained rotations: Introduction

 Training time becomes an important matter for tasks that have high degrees of complexity, like the block manipulation tasks in OpenAI's Gym environment \cite{openai}.
 The most popular method for learning in this kind of goal-based environment is Hindsight Experience Replay (HER) \cite{her} trained in conjunction with Deep Deterministic Policy Gradients (DDPG) \cite{ddpg}.
 HER is capable of successfully solving most tasks implemented in this environment, but the amount of simulated experience it requires for training is immense, exceeding $38\times 10^7$ time-steps in the most complex tasks, and even then it is not able to discover an optimal policy that is able to solve all object rotation goals.
 Furthermore, 19 CPU cores are required to generate simulated experience in parallel \cite{her_results}.

 Traditional robotic manipulation systems usually define a set of non-primitive and primitive tasks that have a hierarchy \cite{hierarchy,hierarchy2,hierarchy3}.
 Non-primitive actions are a composition of primitive actions performed in a particular order, where a primitive action is one which cannot or should not be further divided into a sequence of simpler actions.
-Therefore, in order to reproduce a non-primitive action, a robot must sequentially perform a set of primitive actions.
+Therefore, in order to reproduce a non-primitive action, a robot could sequentially perform a set of primitive actions.
 We refer to Hierarchical Reinforcement Learning (HRL) as those reinforcement learning methods that decompose a problem into a hierarchy of \textit{sub-problems} such that solving the original problem requires the sequential execution of the solutions of these \textit{sub-problems} as if they were primitive actions.

-The most notable difference between traditional robotic manipulation and reinforcement learning based manipulation is how decision making is done: while traditional methods use a sequential set of motions that have a hierarchy, reinforcement-learning-based methods typically do not.
-Reinforcement learning methods are useful because they can learn policies that are closer to optimality than those an engineer might heuristically design.
-However, when tasks are very complex, reinforcement learning methods take a very long time to train.

-In this paper we propose the use of Davenport angles \cite{davenport} to decompose 3D rotations into a sequential chain of 1D rotations.
-By independently learning to perform 1D rotations around different orthogonal axes, which can then be executed sequentially to achieve a 3D rotational goal, we investigate if this methodology will accelerate the overall reinforcement learning goal when compared to training using the standard method that uses HER.
+In order to demonstrate the benefit of using domain knowledge to decompose a manipulation problem into primitive sub-problems, in this paper we propose the use of Davenport angles \cite{davenport} to decompose 3D rotations of a cube into a sequential chain of 1D rotations.
+By independently learning to perform 1D rotations around different orthogonal axes, which can then be executed sequentially to achieve a 3D rotational goal, we investigate if this methodology will accelerate the overall reinforcement learning goal when compared to training using the standard learning method that uses HER.